 The reason why WiFi has become such a success throughout the entire planet is the prevalence of a global ISM Band (Industrial, Scientific, Medical) at 2.4-2.5 GHz.
-WiFi is a prime example for how global standardization together with harmonized spectrum use can enable a rapid spread of wireless technology globally.
+WiFi is a prime example for how global standardization together with harmonised spectrum use can enable a rapid spread of wireless technology globally.

 With licensed spectrum, this is not yet the case.
-In 4G, it is still common to buy a phone for certain geographic regions only.
-LTE spectrum in the US is handled differently from European spectrum, which are both different from Asian spectrum27; or (even worse) to buy a phone for a certain provider only, because, e.g., in the US, AT&T, Sprint and Verizon do not support common frequency bands.
-This approach should be improved in the 5G context.
-It would be highly advantageous to harmonize cellular frequency bands worldwide.
-In addition, the mechanisms of local spectrum management differ strongly across the globe and are presently still very rigid/inflexible.
+In 4G it is still common to buy a phone for certain geographic regions only.
+LTE spectrum in the US is handled differently from European spectrum, which are both different from Asian spectrum14; or (even worse) to buy a phone for a certain provider only, because, e.g., in the US, AT&T, Sprint and Verizon do not support common frequency bands.
+In this context, it would be highly advantageous to harmonize cellular frequency bands worldwide.
+In the context of 5G network, the use of frequency bands above 6 GHz will provide such opportunities for global harmonisations.
+This is also the reason that the World Radiocommunication Conference (WRC) 2019 has been considered as of strategic importance among policy makers around world.